August 9, 2020

 Gaining the height rewarded us with fabulous outlooks.

-I found especially fascinating the vegetation around me.
-The treeline here is at some 4000m / 13,000+ft.
-In comparison, mentioned Colorado has it at around 3,650m 12,000ft and mountains in central Europe at ~1,400m / 4,500ft.
+I found the vegetation around me especially fascinating, as the treeline here is at some 4000m / 13,000+ft.
+In comparison, the mentioned Colorado has it at around 3,650m / 12,000ft, and mountains in central Europe at ~1,400m / 4,500ft.
 The Scottish treeline is at under 500m / 1,600ft.
-This greatly illustrates that the elevation is only one of many variables that result in the mountains' conditions.
+It illustrates that elevation is only one of many variables determining mountains' conditions.
+Once at the high plateau, the views were staggeringly beautiful.

 Even with the proximity to the city, we saw only a handful of people around.
 What a place!
 This is exactly what I hoped to see.
 Remote and rugged, yet peaceful and charming, unspoiled landscapes.
 There are no fabricated borders, no prejudices.
-The only demanded respect is the one for nature, which applies to everyone in equal doses.
+The only respect demanded is the one for nature, which applies to everyone in equal doses.

 Looking around, the natural wealth of Diqing was evident.
-But little did I know that our next stop will further elevate the outdoor prettiness to new heights – or depths – as we went to visit the Shangri-la's Grand Canyon in the Balagezong Scenic Area.
+But little did I know that our next stop would further elevate the outdoor prettiness to new heights – or depths – as we went to visit the Shangri-la's Grand Canyon in the Balagezong Scenic Area.

 Even though it started raining, getting there was promising.
-The canyon is part of a steep-walled gorge holding Gangqu River, and the sole access road follows the river upstream.
+The canyon is part of a steep-walled gorge holding the Gangqu River, and the sole access road follows the river upstream.

 Gangqu River